 Here is a list of some common business process examples that a company can implement:

-Procurement – the process of procurement in a business involves selecting vendors and establishing payment, negotiating to required price, and getting the purchasing supplies needed.
+the process of procurement in a business involves selecting vendors and establishing payment, negotiating to required price, and getting the purchasing supplies needed.
 Having a comprehensive procurement process will strengthen the vendor-supplier relationship.
-The well-documented workflow process will give help you devise cost-effective strategies, financial stability, and quality improvements.
+The well-documented workflow process will help you devise cost-effective strategies, financial stability, and quality improvements.

-Customer service – this is one of the best examples of business processes.
+this is one of the best examples of business processes.
 The process includes investigating and addressing customer concerns.
-Having a well-defined business process for customer service can make you consistent and gains more customers.
+Having a well-defined business process for customer service can make you consistent and gain more customers.

-Client onboarding – new clients are the assets of a business, and welcoming them displays your organization’s level of professionalism, expertise, and courtesy.
-Having a comprehensive and documented onboarding process will ensure compliance and increases client satisfaction which will be helpful for future business growth.
+new clients are the assets of a business, and welcoming them displays your organization’s level of professionalism, expertise, and courtesy.
+Having a comprehensive and documented onboarding process will ensure compliance and increase client satisfaction which will be helpful for future business growth.

-Asset management – operation, maintenance, renewal, and disposition of assets is an integral part of organizational growth.
-When you streamline your asset management, it will help improve the potential of existing assets and reduces risk and cost.
+operation, maintenance, renewal, and disposition of assets is an integral part of organizational growth.
+When you streamline your asset management, it will help improve the potential of existing assets and reduce risk and cost.
 Also, having an asset management process will help identify and evaluate assets and timely removal of ghost assets in the organization.